-The Westpac Active Series provides investors with a range of funds that can enable them to meet their short, medium and long term investment objectives in a way that is consistent with their risk profile.
+The Westpac Active Series provides a range of funds that enable investors to meet their investment objectives in a way that is consistent with their risk profile.

 The investment objective for each fund is set out below.

 Income Strategies Trust